solzimer/promise-stream-queue/README.md

 Search and discards a previously promise from the stream.
 This doesn't remove it from the stream, but the promise will be immediately rejected with a *kill* error.

+### stream.close()
+Closes the stream.
+New pushed promises will be ignored, and the stream will be marked as closed.
+The pending promises are still being processed.

+### stream.drain()
+Drains the stream.
+Rejects all the pending promises of the queue.

 ### stream.toArray()
 Returns a snapshot of the stream as an static array of promises.